Skip to Content

 Trying to watch a movie or series on Netflix but getting distracted because the streaming service keeps turning on subtitles?
 This can be a nuisance, especially if you’re watching a show in a language you’re already fluent in.

-Below, we’ll discuss why Netflix keeps turning on the subtitles and will uncover a few easy solutions to help you regain control over your viewing experience.
+Below, we’ll discuss why this glitch occurs and will uncover a few easy solutions to help you regain control over your viewing experience.

 • Outdated Netflix app